sliman2017/seepp/README.md

 ### Why is your README.md in English? (oh the irony)

-My Arabic isn't that great, I'm will look for someone to help me in the translation of the README once I have a working implementation done.
+I will be posting the Arabic translations in a few days.

 ## Implementation
 All Arabic letters are encoded to English, while C++ allows for Arabic characters to be used in identifiers, forcing all characters to English will allow for less ambiguity, and allow for robustness.